jotd666/amidar500/README.md

 ISSUES:

 - reorganize sprites to match various palettes when an enemy is killed (tricky!)
-- no animation when falling after normal music resumes, should be continuing falling
-- sometimes no bonus level (very rare)
+- sometimes no bonus level (very rare, but systematic with fast forward)
-- update wav sounds

 CREDITS: